laravel/docs/eloquent.md

 #### Defining An Accessor

 Eloquent provides a convenient way to transform your model attributes when getting or setting them.
-Simply define a `getFooAttribute` method on your model to declare an accessor.
-Keep in mind that the methods should follow camel-casing, even though your database columns are snake-case:
+To declare an accessor, define a method on your model that follows the naming pattern `get`+attribute+`Attribute`, e.g. `getFooAttribute`.

 	class User extends Eloquent {